Imran-S96/Prototype-Cafe-App/README.md

 2. Upon receiving a new order from a customer, the system must seamlessly integrate it into the database.

-3. Flexibility is essential, enabling the user to update the status of orders efficiently, whether they are being prepared, out for delivery, or already delivered.
+3. Flexibility is essential, enabling the user to update the status of orders efficiently, whether they are being prepared, out for delivery, already delivered or cancelled.

 4. Crucially, all data must persist even after exiting the application, ensuring no loss of critical information.